Like any industry, the world of direct mail and fulfilment comes with its own world of words, phrases and jargon.

 A print on both sides of one piece of paper.

 Popping printed materials into envelopes.
-That’s it!
+That's it!
+Sometimes enclosing is done manually, but usually on high-speed machinery.

 It's the preparation process between the conception of a direct mail campaign and its collection.